Audi Q4 e-tron interior

 - 3. Only takes 1 minute

-Graphically, the system is very impressive.
-The Audi navigation can pull through richly detailed 3D Google mapping, and it responds to pokes and prods in a slick, almost seamless fashion.
+Graphically, the system is very impressive — we love the way you can overlay the sat-nav with highly detailed Google Maps images — and it responds to pokes and prods in a slick, almost seamless fashion.
 The screen is easy to read too, and you don’t have to spend hours figuring out how to make it all work – which is always a good thing.
+The standard system also comes with live hazard alerts, and an e-tron route planner, which helps you to find convenient charging points along any route that you’ve planned.

 In fact, compared with the overly fiddly and sometimes glitchy system you get in a Volkswagen ID.4, this is much easier to use.
-Well, at least it is when you’re sat still, anyway – out on the move you occasionally need to avert your gaze from the road to find the button you’re looking for.
+Well, at least it is when you’re still – out on the move you occasionally need to avert your gaze from the road to find the button you’re looking for.

-Elsewhere, an uprated SONOS audio system is available as part of an options pack, as is a wireless charge pad and an augmented-reality head-up display.
+Elsewhere, an uprated SONOS audio system is available as part of an options pack, as is a wireless charge pad and a very impressive augmented-reality head-up display.